holehouse-lab/PIMMS/README.md

 ---

-###### PIMMS version v0.1.35 (February 2024)
+###### PIMMS version v0.1.36 (February 2024)

 # Preamble
 PIMMS is still in development, but _in general_ the `master` branch on this repository can be considered (mostly) stable.
-As of version 0.1.35, we consider this to be the 'gold' release, and no major changes are expected before publication.
+As of version 0.1.36, we consider this to be the 'gold' release, and no major changes are expected before publication.

-As you use this version of PIMMS please report any/all issues where things:
+As you use this version of PIMMS, please report any/all issues where things:

 1. Are wrong/don't make sense
 2. Don't behave in a way you expect